ferraric/Computational-Intelligence-Lab-2020/README.md

 ## Rule Approach
 To reproduce the experiments, train a BERT baseline model.
-Move the generated validation_data.txt and validation_labels.txt into a local folder, for example into data/rules.

-Per default, only the parenthesis rule is applied. *note to self: handle command line -r rules if want to add more rules*

 First create the tweets which have patterns of the rules removed: